-As described in Colorado law and Regent Policy 3A, the President of the University of Colorado directly reports to the Board of Regents, is the principal executive officer of the university, is a member of the faculty, and carries out the policies and programs of the Regents of the University of Colorado.
+Role of the President as Described in Colorado Law and Regent Policy: As described in Colorado law and Regent Policy 3.A, the president of the University of Colorado (CU) reports to the Board of Regents, is the principal executive officer of the university, is a member of the faculty, and carries out the policies and programs of the Board of Regents.

-As the principal executive officer, the president shall be responsible for the academic, administrative, and fiscal matters of the university and for compliance of all university matters with applicable regent Laws and policies and state and federal constitutions, laws, and regulations.
+As the principal executive officer, the president is responsible for the academic, administrative, and fiscal matters of the university and for compliance of all university matters with applicable regent laws and policies and state and federal constitutions, laws, and regulations.
 The president shall be the arbiter in case of intra-university conflicts.
 The president may delegate the responsibility of university academic, administrative, and fiscal operations, so long as the delegation is consistent with other federal and state law and university laws and policies.

-The president shall be the chief academic officer of the university and a member of its faculty.
-As chief academic officer, the president shall be responsible for providing academic leadership for the university in meeting the needs of the state.
-The president shall maintain and advance the academic policies of the university.
+The president is the chief academic officer of the university and a member of its faculty.
+As chief academic officer, the president is responsible for providing academic leadership for the university in meeting the needs of the state.
+The president maintains and advances the academic policies of the university.

-The president shall be the chief spokesperson for the university and interpreter of university policy and shall represent and interpret the roles, goals, and needs of the university throughout the state of Colorado, throughout the United States, and elsewhere.
+The president is the chief spokesperson for the university – and interpreter of university policy – and represents and interprets the roles, goals, and needs of CU throughout the state of Colorado and beyond.

-The president shall be an ex officio member of the Faculty Council.
-The president is the president of the Faculty Senate.
+The president is an ex officio member of the Faculty Council and is president of the Faculty Senate.

-The president is authorized: (1) to approve appointments and any subsequent related changes, including salaries, in accordance with the delegation of personnel authority approved by the Board of Regents; and (2) to accept, on behalf of the Board of Regents, resignations of all university employees, except the university counsel, and secretary of the Board of Regents, treasurer, and associate vice president of internal audit.
+The president is authorized: (1) to approve appointments and any subsequent related changes, including salaries, in accordance with the delegation of personnel authority approved by the Board of Regents; and (2) to accept, on behalf of the Board of Regents, resignations of university employees, except: the Vice President, University Counsel, and Secretary of the Board of Regents; Treasurer; and Associate Vice President of Internal Audit.

-The president is authorized to make and execute contracts on behalf of the university without the prior approval of the Board of Regents, except as may be limited by law, or when the Board of Regents has expressly provided otherwise for a specific contract or category of contracts.
+The president is authorized to enter into and execute contracts on behalf of the university without the prior approval of the Board of Regents, except as may be limited by law, or when the Board of Regents has expressly provided otherwise for a specific contract or category of contracts.

-To perform the duties of the president, a candidate must be able to serve as the chief executive officer of a diverse and complex organization and possess the skills necessary to oversee a system of four campuses, serving more 60,000 students and more than with 30,000 employees.
-The combined budget of the University of Colorado system is more than $4.5 billion, and CU conducts high-level research across many disciplines.
-The president will need to work proactively and collaboratively with the Regents of the University of Colorado, increase CU’s resources, build collaborative partnerships with public and private sector entities, and assist CU in navigating a changing higher education environment.
-The University of Colorado is more than an institution of higher education.
-For almost 150 years, CU has served the people of the State of Colorado and contributed to its successes.
-CU generates an economic impact of more than $12 billion each year in Colorado, and the president serves as CU’s chief ambassador to the local, regional, national, and international communities.
+Duties: To perform the duties of the presidency, a candidate must be able to serve as the chief executive officer of a diverse and complex organization and possess the skills necessary to oversee a system of four campuses, serving more than 67,000 students and some 24,000 employees.
+The combined budget of the CU system is more than $5.2 billion, and CU conducts high-level research across many disciplines.
+The president works proactively and collaboratively with the Board of Regents, helps increase CU’s resources, builds collaborative partnerships with public and private sector entities, and assists CU in navigating a changing higher education environment.
+CU is more than an institution of higher education.
+For almost 150 years, it has served the people of the State of Colorado and contributed to its successes.
+CU generates an economic impact of more than $14 billion annually in Colorado, and the president serves as CU’s chief ambassador to the local, regional, national, and international communities.